Is L&D the emerging power centre at growth-obsessed organisations?

 SHARE THIS BLOG

-Back in 1993, HBR defined the ‘learning organisation as ’ …an organization skilled at creating, acquiring, and transferring knowledge, and at modifying its behavior to reflect new knowledge and insights.
+Back in 1993, HBR defined the ‘learning organization as ’ …an organization skilled at creating, acquiring, and transferring knowledge, and at modifying its behavior to reflect new knowledge and insights.
 This definition begins with a simple truth: new ideas are essential if learning is to take place.

 Building a learning culture is critical for the success of every organization.
 In studies conducted over the years, one fact came out loud and clear.
 People prefer working in environments where they learn constantly.
 It is also established that the longer productive people stay with an organization, the better they understand its business and the greater their contributions are.